 All these contacts take place in your home, in the community or by talking to you via skype/telephone.

-We welcome parents to participate in information groups, such as sessions on introducing babies to solid food and breastfeeding.
+We welcome parents to participate in information groups, such as Early Days and Knowing Me Knowing You and breastfeeding support.
 We also invite parents to attend their local ‘well-baby clinics’, which run throughout the county.